Jenny ONeal

 Outstanding teachers serve their students by guiding them through their coursework and motivating them to complete program requirements.
 Instructors at educational institutions are often faced with high stress resulting from heavy teaching loads and limited time.
 When teachers cannot manage their own time and stress, they cannot fully serve the needs of their students.
 This course will show instructors how to manage time and stress in their lives and teach some of these skills to their students.

-This course begins by identifying the two most significant issues that influence the motivation of adult students: security and autonomy.
-The course explains how increasing students' sense of security can enhance their motivation during instruction, questioning, activities, and evaluations.
-This is followed by a discussion of how motivation can be improved by enhancing students' sense of autonomy when making assignments, selecting instructional methods, implementing classroom procedures, and developing and planning evaluations.
-The course concludes by comparing and contrasting extrinsic and intrinsic motivators and by suggesting a variety of "miscellaneous motivators" for instructors to consider.
+This course is intended to offer a practical explanation of how an instructor’s behaviors and choices can influence the motivation of students.
+It is not intended to be a theoretical or academic treatise about motivation.
+Module 1 offers useful tips that may help instructors to motivate students.
+Students’ security and autonomy are described as they influence motivation during instruction, questioning, activities, and evaluations.
+This is followed by a discussion of how motivation can be improved by enhancing students' sense of autonomy when making assignments, selecting instructional methods, implementing classroom procedures, and developing evaluations.
+In Module 2, intrinsic and extrinsic motivators are defined and compared.
+Finally, a variety of "miscellaneous motivators" are offered for instructors to consider.

 This course compares and contrasts four styles of classroom management.
 The course includes "virtual visits" to animated classrooms where participants observe four instructors who exhibit different management styles.
 The style that is preferred by most students is identified and described, and suggestions are offered on how instructors can modify their personal style to increase their effectiveness.
 A four-step model for developing successful classroom management strategies is presented and is followed by a discussion of a practical, behavioral approach to classroom management.
 Characteristics that foster good discipline in the educational institution and in the classroom are listed and explained, and tips are offered that can improve both institution-wide and classroom discipline.
 Finally, a number of scenarios involving common discipline problems are described.

-The purpose of this course is to familiarize instructors with the concepts of soft skills and emotional intelligence (EQ) so they can use this information to improve their professional performance.
+The purpose of this course is to provide instructors with a very basic introduction to the concepts of soft skills and emotional intelligence (EQ).
+It is designed especially for new instructors in career schools who have little or no training in educational techniques and who are unfamiliar with the basics of emotional intelligence.
 The course provides a comparison of hard and soft skills, including people skills and workplace behaviors.
-Ten "most important" soft skills are discussed in detail and the relationship between EQ and soft skills is explained.
+Ten important soft skills are discussed in detail and the relationship between EQ and soft skills is explained.
 The course concludes with tips and suggestions to help instructors enhance their soft skills and EQ.

 While educators increasingly use technology in the lab setting, many don't know where to start when trying to use it during didactic instruction.
 Furthermore, administrators have a hard time rolling out these initiatives.
 This course will go through the stages of a solid rollout plan to take advantage of available technologies.
 It will also discuss how to teach with technology as an enhancement to education, not a replacement.
 This course helps instructors, administrators and support staff to better understand how to use these tools.